prefix-dev/pixi/docs/pax/getting_started.md

 As pax is a package manager we obviously provide a way to specify dependencies.
 Dependencies are specified using a "version" or "version range" which for Conda is a "MatchSpec"

-This is a conda specific way to specify dependencies, to avoid failing to write a good explination I'll link you to some excelent reads:
+This is a conda specific way to specify dependencies, to avoid failing to write a good explanation I'll link you to some excellent reads:
 - [Conda build documentation](https://docs.conda.io/projects/conda-build/en/latest/resources/package-spec.html#id6)
 - [Excelent stackoverflow answer](https://stackoverflow.com/a/57734390/13258625)
 - [Conda's python implementation](https://github.com/conda/conda/blob/main/conda/models/match_spec.py)